-- reflect on the core concepts and models of property management; - identify key steps in marketing and market analysis of property; - explain how economic and financial analysis is conducted in property management; - apply the core concepts of lease agreements and property management; and - identify and explain technological advancements and tools used in property management.
+- reflect on the core concepts and models of property management; - identify key steps in marketing and market analysis of property; - explain how economic and financial analysis is conducted in property management; - · apply the core concepts of lease agreements and property management; and - identify and explain technological advancements and tools used in property management.

-- Formative assessment opportunities: Consists of a combination of group and individual assignments. - Summative assessment opportunity: Consists of a last assessment opportunity. - The assessment paper will have a combination of objective test questions, and/or short questions and/or case study questions. - Methods of assessment will be aligned to the UJ academic regulations. - Students will receive a Semester mark for completing various activities and will then be given an exam after the SLP programme has been completed in order to obtain an Exam Mark.
+- formative assessment opportunities: consists of a combination of group and individual assignments. - summative assessment opportunity: consists of a last assessment opportunity. - the assessment paper will have a combination of objective test questions, and/or short questions and/or case study questions. - methods of assessment will be aligned to the ui academic regulations. - students will receive a semester mark for completing various activities and will then be given an exam after the short learning programme programme has been completed in order to obtain an exam mark.

 - Semester mark is calculated from a series of continuous assessments;

 - Students do NOT write an Examination;

-- · Therefore, no exam admission required;
+- Therefore, no exam admission required;

 - Semester mark = Final Mark;